tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 [![npm](https://img.shields.io/npm/v/@turnkey/telegram-cloud-storage-stamper?color=%234C48FF)](https://www.npmjs.com/package/@turnkey/telegram-cloud-storage-stamper)

-This package contains functions to store a Turnkey API public/private key within [Telegram Cloud Storage](https://core.telegram.org/bots/webapps#cloudstorage).
-This package also handles stamping a Turnkey request with that API key.
+This package contains functions to store Turnkey API public/private keys and arbitrary data within [Telegram Cloud Storage](https://core.telegram.org/bots/webapps#cloudstorage).
+This package also handles stamping a Turnkey request with an API key.
 It is meant to be used with [`@turnkey/sdk-browser`](https://www.npmjs.com/package/@turnkey/sdk-browser).

 ### Preqrequisites

 Telegram Bot API >= 6.9

+### About

 The Telegram Cloud Storage Stamper has a few different modes of operation, namely a classic [stamper](https://docs.turnkey.com/api-overview/stamps) for stamping requests made to Turnkey's API, and an interface for a Telegram Mini App built with Turnkey to interact with Telegram Cloud Storage.
 This provides the developer of the application utilities such as creating stamps on requests made by users, storing user API keys, storing temporary keys that are needed for decrypting credential bundles for activites like [email auth](https://docs.turnkey.com/features/email-auth) or [oauth](https://docs.turnkey.com/features/oauth), or storing arbitrary values that would be helpful to have saved for a user from session to session on device to device.